 When pressed by Keighley about different coloured controllers or consoles, Lempel stated: "Right now, it's a hard enough job to get the unit we showed out so, we'll talk about it at some point."

-The PS5 released on November 12 in the USA, Japan, Canada, Mexico, Australia, New Zealand and South Korea – with the rest of the world getting in on the PlayStation action on November 19th.
-There was no black variant in sight.
+The PS5 was released on November 12 in the USA, Japan, Canada, Mexico, Australia, New Zealand and South Korea - with the rest of the world getting in on the PlayStation action on November 19th.
+There was no black variant to be seen.

-If we had to make a prediction, the earliest Sony could feasibly launch a black PS5 would be late-2021.
+If we had to make a prediction, the earliest Sony could feasibly launch a black PS5 would not be before 2022.
 The company remains constrained by component shortages and other issues that come from launching a new console amid a global pandemic.

 PS5 black version pre-order

 As the PS5 pre-orders began on 17th September 2020, there was not a black PlayStation 5 in sight.
-This did not stop the next-gen console from selling out almost immediately, with countless retailers having run out of stock in mere minutes.
+This did not stop the next-gen console from selling out almost immediately, with countless retailers running out of stock in mere minutes.
+This trend has continued ever since, through numerous restocks from the likes of Curry's, Argos and Amazon.

-If you’re waiting to pre-order a black PS5, we do not know when they will open, as the variant has yet to be announced.
-However, we’d expect the same retailers shipping the white PS5 to also hold stock of a black version, so it’s worth keeping those links around for when pre-orders go live.
+If you're waiting to pre-order a black PS5, we do not know when they will open.
+The variant has yet to be officially announced.
+However, we'd expect the same retailers shipping the white PS5 to also hold stock of a black version.
+It's worth keeping those links around for when pre-orders go live.

 We'll update this page with any new information as it comes.